august-3141/nerd-stuff/README.md

 ---

-Pictured above is an image of my vscode at the moment of creating this file.
+Pictured above is an image of my VSCode at the moment of creating this file.

 ---

 That should be enough for any experienced reader to understand why I do not put much more into this readme file.
+This is not a serious project and I do not intend to make it as such.